seporaitis/aws-ansible-flask-stack/README.md

 ## Prerequisites

-1. Vagrant (if you'd like to run this locally)
+1. Vagrant + VirtualBox (if you'd like to run this locally)
 2. Python 3.6+

 ## Setup